TruongMimi/comp440/README.md

   Mimi and Katie:

-      - Plan ER diagram and cry
+      - Plan ER diagram and cry and die

 Phase 3 (April 8 - 21):